 All known references to Samuel Gentry, son of the immigrant Nicholas Gentry, are reviewed in detail, and arguments are advanced for the identification of Samuel's children.
-In a revision of this article as originally written, any discussion of David Gentry has been moved to a separate article because the author now believes him to be a son of Nicholas Gentry, rather than a son of Samuel.
+In a revision of this article as originally written, any discussion of David Gentry has been moved to a separate article because the author now believes him to be a son of Nicholas Gentry rather than a son of Samuel, and Nathaniel has been added as a son of Samuel.
 The coverage of Samuel's children begins with Samuel's daughter, Ann, in this article.
 The remaining children will be described in the next succeeding Journal article.

 It will be recalled from previous articles in this Journal that Nicholas Gentry immigrated to New Kent County, Virginia some time before 1680, and established a home in the vicinity of Totopotomoy Creek, a tributary of the Pamunkey River.
 While the baptism of his youngest son, Nicholas-II was recorded in the St. Peter's Parish Register in 1697, the identity of his two older sons, Joseph-II, and Samuel-II (the suffix "-II" is being used as an indicator of the generation within the Gentry family descent) can only be inferred from contemporary records.
 Joseph is documented in (and only in) St. Paul's Parish Vestry records.
 Samuel's record is found in a variety of colonial Virginia documents.
 Nowhere is he specifically identified as a son of Nicholas-I, but the accumulated evidence is overwhelmingly in favor of this assertion.
 Surprisingly, he is not identified as such in Richard Gentry's compilation, "The Gentry in America" (GFA) and his name is only mentioned briefly in passing, although many of his descendants are included in a section entitled "Other Gentrys".